viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 {{< /tabs >}}

 Next, you will need to initialize your fake robotic arm.
-In the main function, paste the following, while ensuring that the name of your fake arm matches the name of your arm in your config file.
+In the main function, paste the following, while ensuring that the name of your fake arm matches the arm named in your config file.

 {{< tabs >}}
 {{% tab name="Python" %}}